 - Lack of self-confidence or self-esteem

-- Nightmares and sleeping difficulties
+- Nightmares and insomnia

 - Relationship issues

-Psychological Consequences Of Abortion
+Consequences Of Abortion Stress

-1. Mental health disorders
+1. Psychological disorders

 2. Mental health effects in men

-It is often believed that abortion-related emotional effects are only prevalent among women, but it is not always the case.
+It is popularly believed that abortion-related emotional effects are only prevalent among women, but it is not always the case.
 In certain instances, men can even experience the loss of fatherhood followed by mental health issues, such as chronic stress, depression, anxiety, and isolation.

 3. Negative behavioral changes